eriksank/altcalconv/README.md

 However, the `eval` version will produce better error messages in case of issues.

-But then again, since the Church of the Anti-Eval Fanatics insist that `eval` is evil, while they have never successfully managed to also demonize the use of the `source` command (that would probably be another church with another doctrine), you may still want to use `source` instead of `eval`, and in that way avoid embarrassing accusations of heresy.
+But then again, since the Church of the Anti-Eval Fanatics insists that `eval` is evil, while they have never successfully managed to also demonize the use of the `source` command (that would probably be another church with another doctrine), you may still want to use `source` instead of `eval`, and in that way avoid embarrassing accusations of heresy.

 ### 2.2.
 Injecting local versus global variables